ptgott/one-newsletter/ROADMAP.md

 ## Doing now

-### Within that:

 ## For the MVP

 - Maybe retool the interface for `(sc *SMTPClient) Send(body string) error` in the `email` package. `Send()` both prepares an email and sends it using `dialer.DialAndSend(m)`.
 We can't--and don't need to--test `DialAndSend()`.
 Is there a way to use an interface that can allow for a test implementation of `DialAndSend()`?

-- Read email client config as well as link source config from user-provided data. (e.g., a JSON file)--find a good interface for this.
-Determine a secure way to get an SMTP server password from the user.

 - Grab HTML from user-selected sites at scheduled intervals.
 Write a new package for this.
 It will probably involve taking a raw `Config` struct and validating it into an internal config object, similar to the way `linksrc` works but tailored to grabbing HTML.
 Note that if we go this route, we'll need to extract `Config` from `linksrc`.
 Maybe add `Config` validation in a way that doesn't transform the `Config` into a struct with parsing-specific members (i.e., from the `cascadia` library etc)?